HX2003/LabelPrinter/README.md

 # LabelPrinter
-Use a USB cable to print to your Brother PT-D600 through this Android application.
+An Android application for USB printing with the Brother PT-D600 label printer.

 ## Features
 ### Image Manipulation